Bodmer/TFT_eSPI/README.md

 A ["Discussions"](https://github.com/Bodmer/TFT_eSPI/discussions) facility has been added for Q&A etc. Use the ["Issues"](https://github.com/Bodmer/TFT_eSPI/issues) tab only for problems with the library.
 Thanks!
 # News
-1. Frank Boesing has created an extension library for TFT_eSPI that allows the a large range of read-built fonts to be used.
+1. Frank Boesing has created an extension library for TFT_eSPI that allows a large range of ready-built fonts to be used.
 Frank's library can be [downloaded here](https://github.com/FrankBoesing/TFT_eSPI_ext).
 More than 3300 additional Fonts are [available here.](https://github.com/FrankBoesing/fonts/tree/master/ofl).
 The TFT_eSPI_ext library contains examples that demonstrate the use of the fonts.

-2. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here,](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into a sketch that renders the graphics on a 480x320 TFT.
+2. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here,](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
 This is based on VB macros [created by Kris Kasprzak here](https://github.com/KrisKasprzak/Powerpoint-ILI9341_t3).

 3. The library contains two new functions for rectangles filled with a horizontal or vertical coloured gradient: